In To Sell Is Human, author Daniel Pink looks at sales and how it’s changed in the era of the digital revolution, new scientific research.

 - Go First If You’re The Incumbent, Last If You’re The Challenger

-The challenger is better off to present last.
+The challenger is better off presenting last.
 The market leader first.

 Read an overview of how sequence and numbers affect pitches.